All Episodes

 Obviously, there's emotional damage, right?

-But it's very difficult to be able to articulate that in a tangible fashion.
+Of course, right, as you would say, Chris's favorite sound effect emotional damage, but it's very difficult to be able to articulate that in a tangible fashion.

 Okay, that does not mean that the victims are less credible.

-Because with the Rico charts, a lot of the times, you need you need to establish damages, and a lot of the time that comes from some type of monetary amount.
+And a lot of the time, that comes from some type of monetary amount.

-That's why it was so easy to go after the mafia, because when they were running a labor rackets and everything else like that, they were able to easily show that the mafia was making this amount of money, they're extorting this amount, they were loan sharking on this amount of interest, this amount of much money, blah, blah, blah, all that other stuff.
+That's why it was so easy to go after the mafia because when they were running the labor rackets and everything else like that, they were able to easily show that the mafia was making this amount of money.

 Because with the mafia, the money had to be made.

-Once the money was made, it would be kicked up to the boss, underboss, all the way up to the top guy.
+Once the money was made, it would be kicked up to the boss, under boss, all the way up to the top guy.

-And it would, there was a money chain, right?
+And there was a money chain, right?

-But here with this situation, it's not as clear-cut and defined.
+But here, with this situation, it's not as clear-cut and defined.

 Okay.